suprithakonaje/Deep-Learning/README.md

 Lab work, exercises and coursework submitted to University of Southampton

 # Coursework
 For Deep Learning coursework, my team worked on reproducing the paper "LATENT IMAGE ANIMATOR: LEARNING TO ANIMATE IMAGES VIA LATENT SPACE NAVIGATION".
+The code for this code has not been made available by the authors.
+Hence, we have written the code from scratch according to our understanding.

 The original paper is published in the given [openreview link](https://openreview.net/attachment?id=7r6kDq0mK_&name=pdf)

-The link for the code is given in the [link](https://github.com/COMP6248-Reproducability-Challenge/Latent-Image-Animator.git)
+This [repo](https://github.com/COMP6248-Reproducability-Challenge/Latent-Image-Animator.git) contains the implementation for the paper.